pjh68/MontePython/README.md

 3. Run simulation: `python monteCarlo.py`

 Advanced:
-`python monteCarlo.py numSimulations countOfStorySize distributionFile`
+`python monteCarlo.py numSimulations sprintCapacity countOfStorySize distributionFile`

 You can modify the default distribution to be more optimistic or more pessamistic - see neverEarlyDistribution.json as an example!